 - Wellness is a conscious, self-directed and ever-evolving process of individuals achieving their full potential.
 (And the process isn’t limited or otherwise affected by age, either.)

 - Wellness is multi-dimensional and holistic, encompassing lifestyle factors, mental and spiritual well-being, and the environment

-Emotional and mental health can be a delicate subject, and as we discussed here recently, depression and other mental health diagnoses are consistently unrecognized and untreated among today’s seniors.
+Emotional and mental health can be a delicate subject, depression and other mental health diagnoses are consistently unrecognized and untreated among today’s seniors.

 Life is largely intended to be a journey of discovery, one filled with continuing opportunities for learning and intellectual growth.
 And that makes it impossible to overstate the value of regular (i.e. daily) intellectual stimulation.

 It’s certainly possible to do it on your own, whether it’s reading the paper to stay up with current events, reading works of fiction, or studying non-fictional topics of your choosing.
 But communities as well are working hard to empower the pursuit of intellectual wellness, whether through our Discovery University lecture series, various clubs or discussion groups, and even day trips and excursions to explore museums, arts and culture in and around your local area.